US-based furniture company fires all 2,700 employees, days before Thanksgiving: Reports

 Reportedly, no other explanation was given to the workers for their abrupt termination and the employees have since expressed shock and anger over the incident.

-Amid the layoff season in the United States, Silicon Valley, a Mississippi-based furniture company ahead of Thanksgiving, abruptly fired all of its 2,700 of its employees, according to multiple media reports.
+It appears to be the ‘layoff season’ in the United States, as a Mississippi-based furniture company abruptly fired all of its 2,700 of its employees ahead of Thanksgiving, according to multiple media reports.
 Employees were reportedly sent an email or a text message asking them to not come to work the next day.

 “At the instruction of the board of directors…we regret to inform you that due to unforeseen business circumstances, the company has been forced to make the difficult decision to terminate the employment of all its employees, effective immediately, on November 21,” said the United Furniture Industries (UFI), in one of the messages sent to workers, reported the New York Post.